MillionConcepts/quickseries/README.md

   provides most benefit on arrays with tens or hundreds of thousands of elements, although this again varies depending on operating environment, the particular approximated function, etc.
+* In general, `quickseries` provides more performance benefits for more 'complicated' input functions.
+This is due to the implicit 'simplification' offered by the power series expansion.
 * For most functions, placing `point` in the middle of `bounds` will produce the best results, and if you don't pass `point` at all, `quickseries` defaults to placing it in the middle of `bounds`.